All Episodes

 What are some of the most egregious instances that you uncovered?

-There's when they censor things when they only put out their line, and we've seen that with President Obama refusing to talk about radical Islam or censoring press conferences that they have.
+There's when they censor things, when they only put out their line, and we've seen that with President Obama refusing to talk about radical Islam or censoring press conferences that they have.

-The other side of this is when you see the hard left out there and they are actually training the apparatus of government, uh, targeting it on their opponents and intimidating them and scaring them out of speaking.
+The other side of this is when you see the hard left out there and they are actually training the apparatus of government, targeting it on their opponents and intimidating them and scaring them out of speaking.

 And we know that what happened is that Democrats called on the IRS to go out and target conservatives and Tea Party groups.